Apples to Apples: Comparing Doctor of Medical Science Degrees

-As I’ve been considering furthering my education over the last few years, I made the following grid to keep track of new PA doctorates across the country.
+As I’ve been considering furthering my education over the last few years, I made a grid to keep it straight.
+It helps me keep track of new PA doctorates across the country.
+Comparing Doctor of Medical Science degrees is becoming increasingly complicated as new programs are opening all of the time.

 This chart is not a comprehensive representation of my research and thus isn’t entirely reflective of my decision-making process but it highlights a few important points: